sourcegraph/about/blogposts/how-we-run-end-to-end-e2e-tests-in-buildkite-ci.md

 Mocha’s `--retries` option is also helpful to prevent flakiness, but be aware that this might hide actual failures that only happen a fraction of the time.

-To make sure end-to-end tests are not accidently broken, we use special CSS classes prefixed with `e2e` for elements that are asserted on in tests.
+To make sure end-to-end tests are not accidentally broken, we use special CSS classes prefixed with `e2e` for elements that are asserted on in tests.

 ## Giving insight into failures with screenshots